 Despite all they had seen Jesus do, the disciples freaked out.

-Jesus stopped the storm with His words.
-Why didn’t he just prevent it in the first place?
+When the disciples finally woke Jesus, He stopped the storm with His words.
+Why hadn’t he just prevented it in the first place?

 The storm taught the disciples the power and providence of Christ.
 They learned to have faith in all things, in all times.
 They would need this faith after the crucifixion.